-Finally, we compute elements of the momentum-resolved scattering S-matrix by projecting the post-collision state onto a basis of asymptotic two-particle states (see the SM \cite{supp} for details).
+Finally, we compute elements of the momentum-resolved scattering S-matrix by projecting the post-collision state onto a basis of asymptotic two-particle states (see SM \cite{supp}).
 This basis is constructed from the single-particle wavefunctions, requiring the particles to be widely separated to ensure orthogonality and avoid interaction effects.
-For $2\rightarrow 2$ scattering, this is guaranteed sufficiently far from the collision point, but not for higher-order scattering.
+For $2\rightarrow 2$ scattering, this is guaranteed sufficiently far from the collision point.
 From this, we obtain the elastic scattering probability $P(q\bar{q})$, displayed in \cref{fig:kink_scat}(c), as a function of the collision energy.

-The elastic scattering probability is near unity at lower energies, decreasing monotonically, falling below $0.5$ around $\mathcal{E}_{\text{CM}}/m_q\gtrsim 28$.
-Interestingly, the energy required for significant inelastic scattering is many times the threshold energy ($\mathcal{E}_{\text{\text{CM}}}=4m_q$).
+The elastic scattering probability is near unity at lower energies, decreasing monotonically, falling below $0.5$ around $\mathcal{E}_{\text{c.m.}}/m_q\gtrsim 28$.
+Interestingly, the energy required for significant inelastic scattering is many times the threshold energy ($\mathcal{E}_{\text{\text{c.m.}}}=4m_q$).
 While we did not obtain the precise contribution of the four-quark (or higher-quark-number) states \footnote{Projecting the state on four widely-separated quarks basis states resulted in a negligible contribution.
-This does not mean that four particle states are absent from \cref{fig:kink_scat}, but suggests that they are not spatially separated to be recorded as single-particle states.}, the decrease of $P(q\bar{q})$ confirms the presence of significant inelastic scattering, consistent with the increase in entanglement entropy in \cref{fig:kink_scat}(b) and the screening of $E_T$ in \cref{fig:kink_scat}(a).
+This suggests that the four particles are not sufficiently spatially separated.}, the decrease of $P(q\bar{q})$ confirms the presence of significant inelastic scattering, consistent with the increase in entanglement in \cref{fig:kink_scat}(b) and the screening of $E_T$ in \cref{fig:kink_scat}(a).

-{\it Meson-meson scattering.---}We next consider scattering in the confined phase [\cref{fig:phase-diagram}(c)] at $\theta = \pi-\varepsilon$.
-We choose $\varepsilon\ll 1$, which gives rise to weak confinement of quarks, but keeps us close to the critical point (all other parameters are unchanged).
+{\it Meson-meson scattering.---} We next choose $\theta = \pi-\varepsilon$ with $\varepsilon\ll 1$, which gives rise to weak confinement of quarks, but keeps us close to the critical point (all other parameters are unchanged).
 In contrast to the deconfined regime, the interplay of high-energy and weak confinement yields rich behavior following the collision.
-There are multiple stable meson excitations, which are labeled by $\pi_{j}\, (j=1,2,...)$, with increasing masses $m_{\pi_{j}}$.
-Here, we consider $\pi_{1}\pi_{1}$ collisions, with meson wave packets prepared similarly as before, centered at $p_0=\pm0.6$ with $\mathcal{E}_{\text{CM}}/{m_{\pi_{1}}}=6.84$ (5.95) for $\varepsilon=0.04$ (0.07).
+There are multiple stable scalar meson excitations, which are labeled by $\pi_{j}\, (j=1,2,...)$, with increasing masses $m_{\pi_{j}}$.
+Here, we consider $\pi_{1}\pi_{1}$ collisions, with meson wave packets prepared similarly as before, centered at $p_0=\pm0.6$ with $\mathcal{E}_{\text{c.m.}}/{m_{\pi_{1}}}=6.84$ (5.95) for $\varepsilon=0.04$ (0.07).